-Assistant Professor of Engineering Education
+Assistant Professor of Engineering and Computing Education

 Office: EC 1270

 Trina Fletcher has an interdisciplinary background with both her education and full-time experiences.
-Fletcher holds a doctorate in engineering education from Purdue University, a bachelor’s degree in industrial technology from the University of Arkansas at Pine Bluff (UAPB), a master’s degree in operations management from the University of Arkansas at Fayetteville and a second master’s degree in engineering management from George Washington University.
-Her industry experience includes completing the Global Operations Leadership Development Program with Johnson & Johnson, a management position with Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).
+Fletcher holds a doctorate in engineering education from Purdue University and has industry experience, including roles with two Fortune 500 companies and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).